vereshaka/skillup/docker/widget-template/README.md

 ## Environment variables

-LOGSTASH_IP - IP or FQDN name of Logstash target host.
+* LOGSTASH_IP - IP or FQDN of Logstash target host.

-LOGSTASH_PORT - port that Logstash target host is listen
+* LOGSTASH_PORT - port that Logstash target host listen.
+Default value is 5044.

-LOG_FOLDER - absolute paths to folders that contains logs.
+* LOG_FOLDER - absolute paths to folders that contains logs.

-ELK_VER - version of Elastic Stack.
-This value uses for congruence Filebeat and Elastic Stack versions.
+* ELK_VER - version of Elastic Stack.
+This value used for equality Filebeat and Elastic Stack versions.
 Default value is 6.7.0.